 Bakewell Island is an island located in the Gulf of St. Lawrence, Quebec, Canada.
 The island is administered by the town of Limoilou and has a population of 494 as of the Canada 2011 Census.
 Administratively, it forms part of the Limoilou Regional County Municipality.
 Bakewell Island is known for its strawberries, which are available year-round from local farmers’ markets and roadside stands.

-Bakewell Island
+- 6 Bakewell Island Healthcare Facilities

 Bakewell Island Location And Population